nystudio107/craft-imageoptimize/docs/docs/using.md

 ##### The `.sourceAttrs()` Parameter

 With `.sourceAttrs()`, you can add or override any of the HTML attributes that will be included in the embedded `<source>` tags.
-For example, if you wanted to add a `media` attribute, you'd do the following:
+For example, if you wanted to add a `media` attribute, you’d do the following:

 ```twig
     {% set asset = entry.myAssetField.one() %}